mewcrazy/Chaturbate-Translate/README.md

 Yoruba|Yorùbá|yo

 ## Contributing
 We welcome any contributions!
-If you're having ideas or improvements to Chaturbate Enhanced, simply create a meaningful push request or open an issue and we will take care of it.
+If you're having ideas or improvements to Chaturbate Translate, simply create a meaningful push request or open an issue and we will take care of it.

 ## Used Frameworks/Utilities:
 - [CoeJoder/waitForKeyElements.js](https://github.com/CoeJoder/waitForKeyElements.js) - A utility function for userscripts that detects and handles AJAXed content.